Mining Cleantech Challenge

 TAILINGS / WASTE HANDLING AND DISPOSAL

-Congratulations to the 2019 winner of the Mining Cleantech Challenge, dynaCert!
+Congratulations to the 2020 winner of the Mining Cleantech Challenge, Rail-Veyor!

-They went home on Thursday, March 21, 2019, with a $5,000 prize.
-Their technology was chosen by mining executives and investors in the industry as the best among a competitive field of 12 total companies representing the U.S., Canada and Israel.
-An international team of judges reviewed and voted on the winners..
+Rail-Veyor’s technology was chosen by mining executives and investors in the industry as the best among a competitive field of 31 total companies representing the U.S., Canada, Australia, and the UK.
+An international team of judges reviewed and voted on the winners at the first-ever virtual Mining Cleantech Challenge.

 Second place in the competition went to Earth Alive Clean Technologies, a unique microbial dust control technology that is non-hazmat, 100% organic and has biodegradable properties.